What’s The Difference Between Solid And Engineered Timber Flooring?

-We set ourselves the goal to create the most consistently superior floorboards available.
+We set ourselves the goal to create the most consistently superior engineered hardwood flooring available.
 It means searching harder for reliable and sustainable timbers and inventing our own process to achieve our uncompromising standards.

 We call ourselves Lifewood because we know we can truly offer a timber floor that will be beautiful for life.

 If you would like to know more about our story don’t hesitate to get in touch, or if you’re in Perth come visit our Osborne Park showroom today and take some free samples.